ADVERTISEMENT

 Testing

-A graded maximal-effort treadmill test, conducted in 3-minute increments, with 12-lead ECG monitoring was used to assess maximal aerobic capacity at the start and after the 24-week intervention.
-Waist and hip measurements were taken to determine BMI.
-Dual X-ray absorptiometry (DXA) was used to ascertain body segment and whole-body fat and lean tissue values, as well as android (abdominal) and gynoid (hip) regional fat areas.
+The study used a graded maximal-effort treadmill test, conducted in 3-minute increments, with 12-lead ECG monitoring to assess maximal aerobic capacity at the start and after the 24-week intervention.
+The team took waist and hip measurements to determine BMI and used dual X-ray absorptiometry (DXA) to ascertain body segment and whole-body fat and lean tissue values, as well as android (abdominal) and gynoid (hip) regional fat areas.

 Results and Discussion